Mike James (basketball, born 1990): Zagreb (2012)

+Paffoni Omegna (2013–2014)

 In July 2013, James signed with Paffoni Omegna of Italy under their DNA Silver Basket league name for the 2013–14 season.
 That season, they finished in fourth place for the DNA Silver portion of the league.

+Kolossos Rodou (2014)

 In August 2014, James signed a one-year contract with Kolossos Rodou of Greece.

+Baskonia (2014–2016)

 On December 2, 2014, he left Kolossos and signed with the Spanish club Laboral Kutxa Baskonia of the Liga ACB for the rest of the season.

 In July 2015, James joined the Phoenix Suns for the 2015 NBA Summer League.
 That same month, after a successful Summer League performance, he re-signed with Baskonia for one more season.
 During that season, Saski Baskonia would reach the EuroLeague Final Four, losing to the Fenerbahçe Ülker and the PBC Lokomotiv Kuban for a fourth-place performance.

+Panathinaikos (2016–2017)

 On July 3, 2016, James signed with Panathinaikos in Greece for the 2016–17 season.
 That year saw him perform his best work in the EuroLeague yet.
 He helped the Panathinaikos win both the Greek Cup title and the Greek Basket League championship in the 2016–17 season.
 He was later named the Greek Basket League's Most Spectacular Player that year as well.